 - the plant communities and animal populations benefitted

-- the visibility of the project to local land managers, the public, and students; and
+- the visibility of the project to local land managers, as well as the general public including students

-- the proximity of the project site to where the Eligible Entity is headquartered, making the site easily accessible for those implementing the project’s day-to-day activities.
+- the proximity of the project site to the Eligible Entity's headquarters, making the site easily accessible for those implementing the project’s day-to-day activities.

 The Eligible Entity must identify clearly the soil health-related resource concerns its project will focus on.
-For assistance in identifying the soil health-related resource concerns present on the land within the Eligible Entity’s jurisdiction, contact the nearest office of USDA’s Natural Resources Conservation Service (NRCS).
+For help identifying the soil health-related resource concerns at the project site(s), contact the nearest office of USDA’s Natural Resources Conservation Service (NRCS).

-Use the Eligible Entity’s knowledge of the land, as well as the knowledge held by local land managers, develop the project idea.
-Utilize the following questions to guide development of the project idea.
+Use the Eligible Entity’s knowledge of the land, as well as the knowledge held by local land managers, to develop the project idea.
+Consult our FY27 Project Development Guidance Document to develop the technical aspects of the project.

-- Which soil health-related natural resource concerns will your project focus on?
+- Which soil health-related natural resource concerns will the Eligible Entitiy's project focus on?

 - Which soil health principles will best address those resource concerns?

-- Which agricultural/conservation practices will best put those soil health principles into action?
+- Which agricultural/conservation practices best puts those soil health principles into action?

-- What goods and services will you need in order to implement those agricultural/conservation practices?
+- What goods and services are needed to implement those agricultural/conservation practices?

-- From which companies will you source those goods and services?
+- From which companies will the Eligible Entity source those goods and services?

 - What are the actual costs of those goods and services?

-Thinking through such questions will help you complete your Healthy Soil Program grant application.
-So will conducting a bit of research, especially to identify the specific goods and services you’ll need to implement your project, as well as the sellers and costs of those items.
+Thinking through such questions will help your Eligible Entity complete its Healthy Soil Program grant application.
+NMDA also advises conducting a bit of research, especially to identify the specific goods and services you’ll need to implement the Eligible Entity's project, as well as the sellers and costs of those items.
 (Refer to our FAQ near the top of the page to better understand eligible vs. ineligible expenses.)

 Work on the online grant application, as well as the timeline and budget.